Jewish Children's Museum

-The Jewish Children's Museum is the largest Jewish-themed children's museum in the United States.
-It aims for children of all faiths and backgrounds to gain a positive perspective and awareness of the Jewish heritage, fostering tolerance and understanding.
+The Jewish Children's Museum is a Jewish-themed children's museum at 792 Eastern Parkway in Brooklyn, New York, U.S. It aims for children of all faiths and backgrounds to gain a positive perspective and awareness of the Jewish heritage, fostering tolerance and understanding.
 The permanent collection features exhibits designed to be both educational and entertaining to children, often employing interactive multimedia.
 At the miniature golf course on the roof, for example, each hole represents a stage in Jewish life.